 Interactions with Alexa, without the wake word

 Interacting with ambient devices by just saying “Alexa” is delightful.
 However, you don’t usually repeat the names of your family and friends when you talk to them—it’s not natural.
-That’s why we’re thrilled to introduce a transformative capability called Conversation Mode, an opt-in feature on Echo Show 10 (3rd Gen) that allows you to have more natural, back-and-forth interactions with Alexa, without needing to repeat the wake word.
+That’s why we’re thrilled to introduce a transformative capability called Conversation Mode, an opt-in feature on Echo Show 8 (2nd Gen) and Echo Show 10 (3rd Gen) that allows you to have more natural, back-and-forth interactions with Alexa, without needing to repeat the wake word.

-You can easily enable this feature by saying, “Alexa, join the conversation.”
+You can easily enable this feature by saying, “Alexa, turn on Conversation Mode” or “Alexa, join the conversation.”
 Once the mode is enabled, anyone in the room can speak with Alexa without saying the wake word, as long as they’re in view of the device’s camera and looking toward the screen.

 Conversation Mode also allows for more free-flowing interactions.
 Just like we may talk over a friend or speak at the same time when considering what to order for dinner or what to do over the weekend, when Conversation Mode is enabled you can interact with Alexa at your own pace, even when multiple people are interacting with Alexa.
 Alexa will respond when addressed and pause if interrupted.